ProjectOpenSea/embeddable-nfts/README.md

 `network` - The name of the network the asset is on `mainnet` or `testnet`.
 Default: `mainnet`.

-`referrerAddress` - The address of the referrer.
-Check out the [SDK docs](https://github.com/ProjectOpenSea/opensea-js#affiliate-program) to learn more about the Affiliate program.

 \*Required inputs

 ### Usage